 Internal Transparency and Accountability

 Because so many things are tracked back to the same, single system, it’s easy for directors and managers to keep their finger on the pulse of their teams’ performance.
-CRM software provides managers the ability to maintain a higher-level view of what their team is accomplishing.
+CRM software provides managers with the ability to maintain a higher-level view of what their team is accomplishing.
 They can see which team members are letting tasks slide, which salespeople are completing the most outreach, and which support team members are maintaining the fastest ticket resolution time.
 This kind of transparency allows startups to hold their teams accountable for their work.
 It also provides insight into where bottlenecks are forming so you can address them and keep your teams operating at a high level.
 A transparent business has a greater potential to be profitable over the long term, and CRM software provides maximum transparency into individual teams’ as well as overall company performance.